tuvakel/First-Aid-Buddy/README.md

 - **Dual Input (Text and Audio)**: Users can interact with the assistant through **text** or **audio**, providing flexibility to respond faster in critical situations.
 The audio input also helps to ease communication in high-stress scenarios where typing might not be possible.
 - **Location-Based Assistance**: The app utilizes the user’s geographical location to suggest nearby hospitals or emergency services, making it easier for the user to act quickly.
 Depending on the severity of the situation, LLAMA will suggest whether it’s better to contact emergency services or go to the hospital directly.
 This ensures the user can make an informed decision, optimizing the response time and care.
 - **Video Embedding in Web App**: All tutorial videos are directly embedded within the app, ensuring smooth access and no need for external platforms.
 This guarantees that users can access life-saving video demonstrations instantly without distractions or delays.
-- **Saving All Interactions in History**: For each session, **LLAMA First Aid** automatically saves the following data in a **history JSON file**:
-    - **session ID**: Unique identifier for each user session.
-    - **location**: Geographical location of the user.
-    - **timestamp**: The exact time when the session was initiated.
-    - **user queries and responses**: A set of all questions and answers exchanged between the user and the assistant during the session.

-    This data ensures that all interactions are tracked and can be reviewed later, helping improve accuracy and offering insight into previous guidance.
+- **Saving All Interactions in History**: For each session, **LLAMA First Aid** automatically saves the following data in a **GCP bucket**.
+The data is anonimized and is used solely for the purposes of generating dashboards, evaluating the performance of the LLM, and supporting other features.
+It ensures that all interactions are tracked and can be reviewed later, helping improve accuracy and offering insight into previous guidance.
+The data is used exclusively for system improvement, performance monitoring, and tracking over time.

 ---